Kalinago: Religion

+Cuisine

+The Kalinago's cuisine is influenced by their location and the seasonal availability of ingredients.
+The Kalinago diet consists mainly of fish, complemented by meat, greens, root vegetables, and local herbs and spices.
+In contemporary Kalinago cuisine, fish is the preferred choice, followed by both domestic and imported meats, with wildlife such as crabs, crayfish, manicou, and agouti being less common.
+Other specialties include bwigo, chaloup, viyo, and chatou water, which are regarded as energy boosters.
+A traditional breakfast typically features vizou kann (cane juice) paired with cocoa and cinnamon, along with lêt koko (cocoa nut milk), roast plantains, or breadfruit served with roast meat or pweson boukanne accompanied by hot pepper and shieve.
+For lunch, a dish of sòs koko (cocoa nut cream) is served with pweson boukanné, seasoned with local herbs and spices, colored with roucou, and accompanied by a good ton ton and hot pepper.
+The quickest and most popular meal is the one pot, which includes root vegetables like dasheen, yams, tannia, and green bananas, along with fresh fish or smoked meat cooked in coconut cream, seasoned with local herbs and spices, and a touch of hot pepper.
+While herbal teas remain common among the Kalinago, they are slowly being supplanted by canned chocolate and milk.

 Representation

-In 1492, when Christopher Columbus arrived in the Caribbean, the Maipurean-speaking Taínos reportedly relayed stories of the Caribs' war-like nature and cannibalism to him.
-When he arrived in the Lesser Antilles in 1635, the French missionary Raymond Breton made ethnographic and linguistic notes on the "Caribs", which also informed many of the early stereotypes about the Kalinago.
-Other missionaries, such as Cesar de Rochefort, would refute the common conception of the Caribs as cannibals.

 Cannibalism

 Early European accounts describe the taking of human trophies and the ritual cannibalism of war captives among both Arawak and other Amerindian groups such as the Carib and Tupinambá, though the exact accuracy of cannibalistic reports still remains debated without skeletal evidence to support it.
 Scholars such as Hilary McD.
-Beckles have instead suggested that the stories of "vicious cannibals" may have comprised an "ideological campaign" against the Kalinago to justify "genocidal military expeditions" by European colonizers.
+Beckles have instead suggested that the stories of "vicious cannibals" may have comprised an "ideological campaign" against the Kalinago to justify "genocidal military expeditions" by European colonisers.

 The Island Carib word karibna meant "person", although it became the origin of the English word "cannibal" after Columbus shared stories of flesh-eating Kalinago, apparently heard from their historic Taíno enemies.
 Among the Caribs, karibna was apparently associated with ritual eating of war enemies.

 The Caribs reportedly had a tradition of keeping bones of their ancestors in their houses.
-Missionaries, such as Père Jean Baptiste Labat and Cesar de Rochefort, described the practice as part of a belief that the ancestral spirits would always look after the bones and protect their descendants.
+Missionaries such as Père Jean Baptiste Labat and Cesar de Rochefort, described the practice as part of a belief that the ancestral spirits would always look after the bones and protect their descendants.
 The Caribs have been described by their various enemies as vicious and violent raiders.
 Rochefort stated they did not practice cannibalism.

 During his third voyage to North America in 1528, after exploring Florida, the Bahamas and the Lesser Antilles, Italian explorer Giovanni da Verrazzano was killed and allegedly eaten by Carib natives on what is now Guadeloupe, near a place called Karukera ("island of beautiful waters").
 Historian William Riviere has described most of the cannibalism as related to war rituals.

 Carib resistance

-Chief Kairouane and his men from Grenada jumped off the "Leapers Hill" rather than face slavery under the French invaders, serving as an iconic representation of the Kalinago spirit of resistance.
+Chief Kairouane and his men from Grenada jumped off the "Leapers Hill" rather than face slavery under the French invaders, serving as an iconic representation of the Island Carib spirit of resistance.